freer4/stackagejs/README.md

 ## Front-End definition

-Data access works like so:
 `Central` is a simple object acting as a faux-database to keep fetched data cached.
 Utilizing proxies, attempting to access a `Container` for the first time will create that container on the `Central` object.

 `Container` is also a simple object, here akin to a database model, accessed from the `Central` object like so: `Central[MyModel.name]`.
 It utilizes proxies to create empty `Records` as they are asked for or discovered.

 `Record` is an instance of a given Model class, as they are defined from your ORM's stackage.
+Access a record like so: `Central[MyModel.name][PK]`.
 The first time a record is accessed directly, it will ask its corresponding API for the available data.
 There are utilities to pre-fetch at will, and re-fetch at will or with an expiration setting.

 Access related records from another record and stackage will understand what you're looking for based on the Model definitions

-Models are classes provided by the back end.

-Container objects contain instances of known Model objects (“Records”) keyed by PKs (“id”).
-They are also proxies, intercepting access to Records.

 Empty Records are created anytime a PK is discovered for the Container.
 This could be as an FK from another Container or directly asked for from API.

-If Record is accessed and PK does not exist, an empty Record of that Model is also created.

-Empty records are marked with a false _loaded property.

 Accessing Empty records triggers a Read call to the API.
 Successful retrieval updates _loaded property to true and _fetched property to current time.